-Inclusive teaching statement:
+Inclusive teaching

 I am committed to fostering an environment for learning that is inclusive for everyone regardless of gender identity, gender expression, sex, sexual orientation, race, ethnicity, ability, age and class.
 It is my hope that our class will support diversity of experience, thought, and perspective.
-I will continually strive to create inclusive learning environments and would therefore appreciate your support and feedback.
+Please email me if you have any comments or concerns.